molinadavid/teslabox/README.md

      id_str="hotspot"
    }
   ```
-11. Allocate USB space with all available storage (minus 10GB):
+11. Allocate USB space with all available storage (minus 10GB, or more if you plan on using TeslaMate):
    ```
    size="$(($(df -B1G --output=avail / | tail -1) - 10))"
    fallocate -l "$size"G /usb.bin